Skip to content

 These are the top three reasons why teams hesitate in testing a legacy code.
 The modern practices do not support such testing, and hence people try to avoid it.
 We are more used to modern TDD or CI/CD supports but these were not present many years back, so it becomes harder to test.

-The Challenges of Testing Legacy Code
+Challenges of Legacy Code Testing

 Testing legacy code is not without its hurdles.
 These challenges can range from technical issues to process-oriented obstacles.
 Understanding these challenges is the first step towards overcoming them.
 The following are the most common hurdles: